Connected to my last post… a love letter to my poverty:

 Please do not leave me.

-I will have more.
+I shall have more.
 I must have more.

 To stay alive.